vaz/pulsar-primes/README.md

 Just playing with generators and writing generator-based transforms like `map`, `filter`, `take`, etc.

+This is a pretty cool way to look at the natural numbers in terms of their prime factors (as well as generating the primes along the way).
+The pattern displayed as it ticks forward kind of gives a feel for the distribution of the early primes and how they compose together to give the composite numbers.

 ## Pulsars?

 The way this works is by creating generators that *pulse* every *n* ticks, periodically.
 When a pulsar *pulses*, it yields its *n* value (aka its period), and for every other pulse, it yields a `null`.
 For example, a *3-pulsar* generates an infinite sequence: `3, null, null, 3, null, null, 3, null, null ...`.